Finland in the Eurovision Song Contest 2013

-Finland was drawn to compete in the second semi-final of the Eurovision Song Contest which took place on 16 May 2013.
-Performing during the show in position 5, "Marry Me" was announced among the top 10 entries of the second semi-final and therefore qualified to compete in the final on 18 May.
-It was later revealed that Finland placed ninth out of the 17 participating countries in the semi-final with 64 points.
-In the final, Finland performed in position 4 and placed twenty-fourth out of the 26 participating countries, scoring 72 points.
+Finland participated in the second semi-final of the Eurovision Song Contest on May 16, 2013.
+Performing "Marry Me" in the 5th position, they secured a place among the top 10 entries, qualifying for the final on May 18.
+In the semi-final, Finland finished ninth out of 17 countries with 64 points.
+In the final, they performed 4th and placed twenty-fourth out of 26 countries, scoring a total of 13 points.